Would you like to get an overview of PhD studies and the academic context in the French-speaking part of Switerland?

 - University of Neuchâtel : Bureau Egalité des chances.

 - University of Fribourg : Office for Gender Equality.

-- University of Berne : Office for Gender Equality and their program COMET.
+- University of Berne : Office for Gender Equality.

 Some difficulties concerning professional relationships or mental well-being?